 Per faculty instruction, non-consumable school owned textbooks must be covered.
 Adhesive and soft/cloth covers are not permitted.
 Books need to be covered by the beginning of the second week of each semester.
 The student's name should be printed on the front of the book cover.
-Students will be charged for damage beyond normal usage to school owned textbooks.
+Students will be charged for damage beyond normal usage of school owned textbooks.

-ATHLETICS/EXTRACURRICULAR
+ATHLETICS/EXTRACURRICULAR (Grade 5 & 6)

 Students participating in any extracurricular activities must maintain passing grades (D or above) in all subjects and an overall average of C or above to remain eligible to play or participate.
-Eligibility is determined at the beginning of each school week, starting with the second week of each marking period.
-Any student with 2 D's or 1 F will receive a warning.
-Each student may receive only one warning per school year.
-The second time the student receives 2 D's or 1 F, they will be suspended from any extracurricular activities for at least 1 week.
-A recheck will occur each week and continue until the student becomes eligible to participate.
+Eligibility is determined at the end of every 4 1⁄2 week grading period.
+If a student must be suspended from a team/activity for academic reasons he/she can be reinstated once grades are brought back to a D or above with a minimum of one week suspension.
 The student may not participate in practices, games, or performances during the suspension.